-Babel Fish -- (from "The Hitchhiker's Guide to the Galaxy") Removing barriers to communications, knowing what someone else is up to or mind or they knowing what you are up to, leeching off someone else’s ideas.
+Babel Fish -- (from "The Hitchhiker's Guide to the Galaxy") The Babel Fish represents removing barriers to communications, knowing what someone else is up to or mind or they knowing what you are up to, leeching off someone else’s ideas.
 A load of dingo’s kidneys

 Benu/Bennu Bird -- (see: "Phoenix" below)